 - Compliance with industry standards (GDPR, NIS2, SOC 2)

-Pricing and Cost Optimization
+Pricing and cost optimization

 DWaaS should provide a transparent and flexible pricing model to align with business needs.
 A cost-efficient solution ensures companies pay only for the resources they use.